Hawkeye Consulting

 and Claim Service

-What Is Property Claim Appraisal?
+What Is Insurance Claim Appraisal?

 Many property policies include an “Appraisal” clause.
 It’s a built-in way to settle a dispute about how much a loss is worth—without having to immediately file a lawsuit.